ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-series/index.md

     fill: 'yellow',         // series item fill
     stroke: undefined,      // series item stroke
     strokeWidth: undefined, // series item stroke width
-    // contains highlight attributes that apply to the whole series
+    // contains highlighting / dimming attributes that apply to the whole series
     // rather than its individual items
     series: {
+        enabled: false,        // whether or not highlight / dim the whole series when
+                               // a single node or a legend item is hovered
-        dimOpacity: 1          // series opacity when dimmed (other series is hovered)
+        dimOpacity: 0.3,       // series opacity when dimmed (other series is hovered)
         strokeWidth: undefined // series stroke width
     }
 }